Graciekan21/learnAPI/README.md

 **Bugs and their fixes**

-All issues were resolved except for lines too long in Settings.py and in env.py, files (since these are auto-generated, they were not fixed) and the auth validator lines in settings.py, is unbreakable.
+All issues were resolved except for lines too long in Settings.py, notifications, files (since these are auto-generated, they were not fixed) and the auth validator lines in settings.py, is unbreakable.

-A warning about env.py being imported but unused was ignored because it is used in the development version.

 <hr>
 <br>